alwaysdata/documentation/marketplace/magento.en.md

 ## Installation

-Magento 2.4, [needing Elasticsearch](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements-tech.html), is *not compatible* with the shared PaaS.
+Magento 2.4, [needing Elasticsearch](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements-tech.html), is *not compatible* with the public Cloud.

 Magento 2.3 is one of our applications that are auto-installable via the administration interface: **Web > Sites > Install an application**.